• Free shipping on all orders

 Learn more »

 If your cat has ever sneaked a bite while you’re preparing dinner or harvesting fresh vegetables from the garden, you might be wondering whether cats can eat peas.
 The short answer is yes, cats can eat peas.
-In fact, many commercial cat foods include peas as an added ingredient.
+Many commercial cat foods include peas as an added ingredient.

 As with any new food, though, if your cat has never eaten it before, be sure to consult with your vet before adding peas to your cat’s diet.
 In addition to doing that, here is everything that you need to know about cats and peas.